-A) How to change Tinnitus SoundSupport volume in each ear separately To increase volume (on one hearing aid only), use a short press on the push-button repeatedly until desired level is reached.
-The sound will always be louder with the first press(es) until two beeps are heard.
-Hereafter the volume will decrease.

-To decrease volume (on only one hearing aid), continue to press the push-button repeatedly until desired level is reached.
+A) How to change Tinnitus SoundSupport volume in each ear separately To increase volume (on one hearing aid only), use a short press on the upper part of the push-button repeatedly until desired level is reached.
+To decrease volume (on one hearing aid only), use a short press on the lower part of the push-button repeatedly until desired level is reached.